 On Tuesday, July 7, 2020, the Manhattan City Commission voted to enact a facemask ordinance.
+The mask ordinance was extended and will now be in effect until April 1, 2021.
 Please read the frequently asked questions below to learn more about the ordinance and how it pertains to you.

 Please do not call 911 to report an ordinance violation or with questions regarding the ordinance.